UCAIRE’s research aims

 Please contact Kathleen if you have any questions or comments about the UCAIRE study.

 National Institute for Health Research - School for Social Care Research (NIHR SSCR).
 UCAIRE is grateful to have received a costed extension by our funder.
-The study now ends on 31 October 2022.
+The study ended on 30 November 2022.
+We look forward to our dissemination activities.